Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 One God vs Many Universes

 Let’s take a moment to think about this: Do cosmological models like inflationary cosmology or string theory really explain the fine-tuning of the universe’s laws, constants, and initial conditions?
-Are they better at addressing cosmic fine-tuning than the idea of intelligent design?
+Are these theories any better at accounting for fine-tuning than the possibility of a purposeful, mindful source behind it all?

 It’s important to remember that these theories are still hot topics for debate and research in theoretical physics.
-Many physicists see the multiverse hypothesis more as speculative metaphysics than a solid scientific theory.
+Many physicists see the multiverse hypothesis more as speculative metaphysics, and not a solid scientific theory.
 They argue that because we can’t observe or measure other universes or a divine creator, choosing between these two ideas often comes down to personal preference.
 They claim there aren’t strong enough reasons to favour one hypothesis over the other.

 “It is the height of irrationality to postulate an infinite number of universes never causally connected with each other, merely to avoid the hypothesis of theism.
 Given that… a theory is simpler the fewer entities it postulated, it is far simpler to postulate God than an infinite number of universes, each different from each other.”[x]